awsdocs/amazon-rds-user-guide/doc_source/DBActivityStreams.Status.md

 # Getting the status of a database activity stream<a name="DBActivityStreams.Status"></a>

-You can get the status of an activity stream for your Oracle DB using the console or AWS CLI\.
+You can get the status of an activity stream for your RDS for Oracle DB instance using the console or AWS CLI\.

 ## Console<a name="DBActivityStreams.Status-collapsible-section-S1"></a>